Omada-Plhroforikis-17o-GEL-13o-GYM/pixel-wheel/README.md

 It's a 2D Racing game.
 The setting of the game is in current day Thessaloniki.

 The game uses the Sprite-Stacking technique to create a pseudo 3d world.
+It also uses the [tleng](https://github.com/tl-ecosystem/tleng) game engine.

 Work In Progress.